inspetor/slate/source/index.html.md

 - <a href="#account-updates">trackAccountUpdate</a>
 - <a href="#account-deletion">trackAccountDeletion</a>

-All the functions for tracking account-related actions require an [Account](#account-2) object as an argument and return `true` upon successful execution.
+All the functions for tracking account-related actions require an [InspetorAccount](#inspetoraccount) object as an argument and return `true` upon successful execution.
 Otherwise, one of the following exceptions will be thrown:

 Exception | Description
 --------- | -----------